allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_44.md

 dateUnix: 2016-02-19T22:53:39Z
 author: travis
 summary: |
+    Passion.
+It's one word that makes all the difference.
+It's one quality that cannot be taught.
+And it's one differentiator between where we are and where we can go.
+Passion is the epitome of what Casey Bryson embodies and it is with that passion that he joins the Catalyze family as our Chief Strategy Officer.
 lead: |

----

     Passion.
 It's one word that makes all the difference.
 It's one quality that cannot be taught.
 And it's one differentiator between where we are and where we can go.
 Passion is the epitome of what Casey Bryson embodies and it is with that passion that he joins the Catalyze family as our Chief Strategy Officer.
+---

 > "Never apologize for what you feel.
 It's like apologizing for being real." — Lil Wayne